Hamiltonian Simulation by Qubitization: Acknowledgments

-G.H.Low and I.L.Chuang thank Robin Kothari, Yuan Su, and Andrew Childs for insightful discussions and acknowledge funding by the ARO Quantum Algorithms Program and NSF RQCC Project No.1111337.
+G.H.Low and I.L.Chuang thank Robin Kothari, Yuan Su, and Andrew Childs for insightful discussions, the excellent reviews by anonymous referees, and acknowledge funding by the ARO Quantum Algorithms Program and NSF RQCC Project No.1111337.